ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

     * are new, and will be loaded this time
 - you may want to investigate if the results are not what you expected.

-After all this, the `raw` detection records are ready to be loaded into the `detection_yyyy` tables.
+After all this, the `raw` detection records are ready to be loaded into the `detections_yyyy` tables.
 The notebook will indicate success with the following message:

 ```
 Inserting records from collectioncode.c_detections_YYYY_mm into collectioncode.detections_2018...
 OK